microsoftgraph/microsoft-graph-docs-contrib/concepts/connect-to-grading-categories.md

 ## Get assignment settings

 If you use Generative AI to create and manage assignments, you need to set up grading categories.
-These are criteria that you use to evaluate the quality of the assignment output.
-In this article, we will show you how to create and update grading categories for your assignments.
+Use these criteria to evaluate the quality of the assignment output.
+This article shows how to create and update grading categories for your assignments.

 - [Get assignment settings](/graph/api/educationassignmentsettings-get): Allows you to see if the assignment settings have any grading categories information already added.